Bradfield/algos/book/recursion/dynamic-programming.md

 for the original amount minus a penny, or a nickel plus the number of coins needed to make change for the original amount minus five cents, or a dime plus the number of coins needed to make change for the original amount minus ten cents, and so on.
-So the number of coins needed to make change for the original amount can be computed according to the
-following:

-$$
-\begin{split}   num\_coins =
-min
-\begin{cases}
-1 + num\_coins(original\_amount - 1) \\
-1 + num\_coins(original\_amount - 5) \\
-1 + num\_coins(original\_amount - 10) \\
-1 + num\_coins(original\_amount - 25)
-\end{cases}
-\label{eqn_change}\end{split}
-$$

 The algorithm for doing what we have just described is shown below.
-First we check our base case;
-that is, we are trying to make change in the exact amount of one of our coins.
+First we check our base case; that is, we are trying to make change in the exact amount of one of our coins.
 If we do not have a coin equal to the amount of change, we make recursive calls for each different coin value less than the amount of change we are trying to make.
 The recursive call also reduces the total amount of change we need to make by the value of the coin selected.
 Notice that on that same line we add 1 to our number of coins to account for the fact that we are using a coin.
 Just adding 1 is the same as if we had made a recursive call asking where we satisfy the base case condition immediately.

 ```python
 def make_change(coin_values, change):